Best prediction under a nested error model with log transformation: Model, target quantities and predictors

-\begin{rema} Observe the similarity between the best predictor $\tilde w_{di}$ given in (\ref{bpw}) and the bias-corrected predictor proposed in Molina (2009), p.966.
-The only difference is that the term $\alpha_d$ in (\ref{bpw}) is equal to the $\alpha$ in Molina (2009) plus an extra term $\sigma_e^2/2$.
-The reason for this difference is that the target parameters in Molina (2009) are of the type $\exp(\bx_{di}'\bbeta+u_d)$, whereas here our target parameters are the individual observations $w_{di}=\exp(y_{di})=\exp(\bx_{di}'\bbeta+u_d+e_{di})$. \end{rema}

-\begin{rema} In contrast with the case of estimation of a small area mean under a nested error model without log-transformation, the best predictor of the small area mean $\tau_d$ given in (\ref{BPtaud}) requires the values of the auxiliary variables $\bx_{di}$ for each out-of-sample unit $i\in \bar s_d$ and not only of area totals or means of the auxiliary variables. \end{rema}
+\begin{rema} In contrast with the case of estimation of a small area mean under a nested error model without log-transformation, the best predictor of the small area mean $\tau_d$ given in (\ref{BPtaud}) requires the values of the auxiliary variables $\bx_{di}$ for each out-of-sample unit $i\in \bar s_d$ and not only of area totals or means of the auxiliary variables.
+Censuses of potentially useful auxiliary variables are available for practically all European countries and many other countries all over the world. \end{rema}